areaDetector/areaDetector/INSTALL_GUIDE.md

 ### Edit CONFIG_SITE.local
 The definitions for HDF5, SZIP, and GRAPHICS_MAGICK may need to be changed.
+This only needs to be done on architectures where these libraries are installed externally to the areaDetector package.
+On WIN32 these libraries are provided in the ADBinaries module, and so will be automatically found by the EPICS build system.
+Thus, on WIN32 the locations should not be defined in CONFIG_SITE.local.

 If the instructions in the preceeding sections are used then CONFIG_SITE.local should be: